John Mott: Biography

 After touring Europe and promoting ecumenism, Mott traveled to Asia where, from October 1912 to May 1913, he held a series of 18 regional and national conferences, including in Ceylon, India, Burma, Malaya, China, Korea and Japan.

 He also worked with Robert Hallowell Gardiner III to maintain relations with the Russian Orthodox Church and Archbishop Tikhon after the Russian Revolution.

 From 1920 until 1928, Mott served as the WSCF Chairperson.
 For his labors in both missions and ecumenism, as well as for peace, some historians consider him to be "the most widely traveled and universally trusted Christian leader of his time".

 Personal life and legacy

 Mott married twice.
 His first wife was a teacher, Leila Ada White.
-They married in 1891 and had two sons and two daughters, including Irene Mott Bose, a social worker in India, and wife of Indian Supreme Court justice Vivian Bose; John Livingstone Mott, who received the Kaisar-i‐Hind silver medal in 1931, for his work with the YMCA in India; and Frederick Dodge Mott, who worked in healthcare planning in Canada, and was Canada's representative to the World Health Organization.
+They married in 1891 and had two sons and two daughters, Irene Mott Bose, a social worker in India, and wife of Indian Supreme Court justice Vivian Bose; Eleanor Mott Ross of Poughkeepsie, New York; John Livingstone Mott, who received the Kaisar-i‐Hind silver medal in 1931, for his work with the YMCA in India; Frederick Dodge Mott, who worked in healthcare planning in Canada, and was Canada's representative to the World Health Organization.

 After Leila Mott died in 1952, Mott remarried in 1953, to Agnes Peter (1880-1957), a descendant of Martha Custis Washington.
-He died in 1955, in Orlando, Florida, aged 89 years.
+He died in 1955, in Orlando, Florida, aged 89 years and was buried in Washington National Cathedral.
 His papers are held at the Yale Divinity School Library.